-A backpacker's guide to hiking the Queen Charlotte Track in New Zealand - PT I
+Hiking Queen Charlotte Track in New Zealand - PT I - What you need to know before you go!

 Back in September, I chose to hike the Queen Charlotte Track to challenge myself in doing my first solo multi-day hike.
 In most websites, you'd find the option of having your backpack carried to your resort-type accommodation.
 And that's awesome but it's not what you'll find here.
 I carried my own backpack, hiked the trail in full and camped for 4 nights.
 If this sounds like something you’d love doing, keep reading the essential information about the track, before we jump into the full itinerary, which includes a hidden gem I wasn’t expecting to find.